Here’s where to get all of your questions about Edge Coaching answered.

 No. The only thing you need to work with an Edge Coach is a desire and willingness to work on Executive Functioning challenges such as prioritizing, goal setting, perseverance, time management, or impulsiveness.

 We encourage that.
 Our dream is that you will have an Edge Coach for life.
-Someone you can call upon whenever you need to reconnect with your coach for whatever reason.
+Contact Denise von Pressentin at the Edge Foundation and she will get you in touch with the Edge Coach.